Smoke and Heat Exhaust Ventilation in Garage: CFD

 Case 2: The comparable smoke ratio in this configuration is 0.123 after the same duration.
-This explains that case 2 has better purification capabilities than the previous one.
+This illustrates that case two has better purification capabilities than the previous one.

-These are just a few examples of smoke propagation or clearance through smoke and heat exhaust ventilation systems (SHEVS) and help us understand the importance of engineering simulation (in this case mainly CFD) while designing proper ventilation systems.
+These are just a few examples of smoke propagation or clearance through smoke and heat exhaust ventilation systems (SHEVS).
+These examples and help us understand the importance of engineering simulation (in this case mainly CFD) when designing proper ventilation systems.

-In actual design methods, all possible combinations should be tried out, also assuming the source of pollution to be at different points of the garage – we never know which car / vehicle or other occurrences can initiate the issue/fire.
-The argument can also be extended to find the most energy efficient way for ventilation.
-Hence simulation study proves to be a very simple way of saving money, time and a lot of lives.
+In actual design methods, all possible combinations should be tested, while also assuming the source of pollution to be at different points of the garage.
+We never know which vehicle or other occurrences can initiate the issue or fire.
+The argument can also be extended to find the most energy efficient way form of ventilation.
+Hence, the simulation study proves to be a very simple method of gathering information that can save money, time, and potentially lives.

 The following video by SimScale contains a webinar session on smoke propagation and clearance.
 The project can be found here, which can be copied and worked upon to understand how engineering simulation works!

 Want to learn more?
 Download this free white paper: How to Optimize HVAC Systems Designs with CFD

 1. Paul G. Höglund, Parking, energy consumption and air pollution, Science of The Total Environment, Volumes 334–335, 1 December 2004, Pages 39-45, ISSN 0048-9697.